meltyourface/blank/posts/Alchemy/Alchemy-Transforming-Matter-and-Consciousness/index.md

 ### III.
 The Transformation Process

-The process of transformation in alchemy is based on the belief that all matter is composed of the same fundamental elements: earth, air, fire, and water.
+**The process of transformation in alchemy is based on the belief that all matter is composed of the same fundamental elements**: earth, air, fire, and water.
 These elements, in combination, create the prima materia, the primary formless substance from which all things originate.
 In order to achieve transmutation, the alchemist must undertake a series of steps to isolate these elements, purify them, and recombine them in the desired form.
 A simplified overview of the alchemical process is as follows:

 1. Calcination: Applying heat to a substance, breaking it down, and reducing it to ash.